dimagi/commcare-hq/docs/overview/platform.rst

 Mobile Reports
 ~~~~~~~~~~~~~~

-CommCare has the ability to perform basic data transforms and accumulations with a “User Configurable Reports”
+CommCare has the ability to perform basic data transforms and accumulations with a "User Configurable Reports"
 (UCR) engine.

 Messaging Layer